 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 May 2011 saw gas prices go over $4.00 a gallon in most parts of the United States.
-Some insurers offer special discounts for driving a hybrid car, and high-performance automobiles are generally more expensive to insure.
-Despite these factors, sales of muscle cars manufactured by General Motors, Ford and Chrysler outstripped hybrids during the month.
+Some insurers offer special discounts for driving a hybrid engine car, and high-performance automobiles generally have a more expensive cost of insurance.
+Despite these factors, sales of muscle cars manufactured by General Motors, Ford, and Chrysler outstripped hybrid motor vehicles during the month.

 According to statistics compiled by Edmunds.com, the combined sales of three models – the Chevrolet Camaro, Ford Mustang and Dodge Challenger – bested the combined sales of all hybrid models offered in the United States during the month of May.
 Sales totals for those three models were 19,476, while the all hybrid models sold just 17,852.

 For gearheads, this might be seen as a glimmer of hope that high-performance models are hear to stay.
 Unfortunately, much of the decline experienced in hybrid sales, particularly Japanese hybrids, which fell nearly 52-percent for the month, are directly related to the stalls in manufacturing related to the earthquake and resulting tsunami.
 There simply weren’t enough models on dealer lots.